MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ## Access to OAuth token

- You can allow tasks running in this phase to access current VSTS or TFS OAuth security token.
+ You can allow tasks running in this phase to access current Azure Pipelines or TFS OAuth security token.
-  The token can be use to authenticate to the VSTS REST API.
+  The token can be use to authenticate to the Azure Pipelines REST API.

 # [YAML](#tab/yaml)